Explaining Bread & Wine to Muslims & Buddhists

 "The ancients divided the neighbour into different categories, giving each category one of the names that describe those in the world who are plainly in the greatest need of help.
 They also taught how charity should be exercised towards those belonging to one category and towards those belonging to another.
 In this way they organized their teachings; and they regulated their lives in accordance with those teachings" (AC6705).

-If we are to cast our nets to the right side of the boat, which means evangelizing and proselytizing charitably, then we will surely want an appropriate way to evangelize to, for instance, Muslims or Buddhists.
+If we are to take the Lord's advice to cast our nets to the right side of the boat, which means evangelizing and proselytizing charitably, then we will surely want an appropriate way to evangelize to, for instance, Muslims or Buddhists.

-One has a developed system of tools for New Church evangelization to Muslims which spring from a desire to engage in positive, sharing, mutually-enriching evangelization.
+One has a developed system of tools for New Church evangelization to Muslims -- here and elsewhere --which spring from a desire to engage in positive, sharing, mutually-enriching evangelization.
 It is how one conceives of bringing the religions of the world to sit at the Divine Human's feet.
 One wishes to gradually comb the religions of the world on account of Divine Providence's promises that we will certainly find the reason why other world religions exist; because this is a holy duty in charitable evangelization.

 The apparent criticisms of foundational Christian beliefs found in the Muslim Book all involve quite pointed wording which leaves much leeway with God the Worder.
 God also says, in multiple parts of the Koran, that He will decisively explain the differences between Jews, Christians and Muslims to them.